 The Department of Nursing encourages active participation of the faculty in the area of academic advising.
 Each faculty member is assigned student advisees by the chairperson.
 The faculty member is available for advisement during posted office hours and by appointment.
-Five hours per week are designated and posted on faculty doors, on the bulletin board outside the nursing lab, and in the nursing office as office hours.
+Five hours per week are designated and posted on faculty doors.
 Office hours may change from semester to semester because of differences in clinical assignments.
 Be sure to check.

 Each semester students must meet with their academic advisors to plan their course selection for the following semester.
 One or two weeks prior to registration, master schedules are available on myWCU.
 Students must access these schedules and plan what courses will be taken the following semester.
 The student then discusses this selection with the faculty advisor during regular office hours or at special times posted by faculty members specifically for pre-scheduling.
 Students will then register at scheduled times on myWCU.
-Students should maintain open communication with their advisor for any academic-related question or concern during the school year.
+Students should maintain open communication with theiradvisor for any academic-related question or concern during the school year.